strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 #### Resource Selector

-While the options above work in theory, in practice they have several drawbacks which make them unsuitable for production deployments.
+While these options for phased upgrades work in theory, in practice they have several drawbacks which make them unsuitable for production deployments.
-A better option comes by using the _Custom Resource Selector_.
+A more effective approach involves using the _Custom Resource Selector_.
 This is an [environment variable](https://strimzi.io/docs/operators/latest/deploying#ref-operator-cluster-str) that is set in the Cluster Operator deployment:

 >`STRIMZI_CUSTOM_RESOURCE_SELECTOR`